Why selling Cole Palmer was a mistake City need to learn from

-When Gundogan and Mahrez finally left, it was late in the window, with deals like £40m for Maddison having been done and City faced with paying twice that amount for Paqueta or Eze.
+When Gundogan and Mahrez finally left, it was late in the window, with deals like £40m for Maddison having been done and City faced with paying twice that amount for Lucas Paqueta or Eberechi Eze.

 Perhaps there was an overconfidence about being able to pick up a good deal late in the window after we signed Akanji last season.
 The counter argument is that after letting Zinchenko take his time to decide to leave, we signed Gomez as his replacement.
 Gomez is technically good and an excellent crosser, but his defending makes Zinchenko look like Pablo Zabaleta.
 Of course Pep baled out this recruitment failure with the use of four centre-backs, but that hadn’t been the plan.

 This summer, Palmer’s situation hadn’t been resolved.
 Would Pep want to keep him for squad depth if we didn’t get a Mahrez replacement?
 Instead of being set up with a good loan, he was kept waiting, while no doubt his agent was getting plenty of offers.